Xilinx/brevitas/docsrc/source/user_guide/compile.rst

 Compile your quantized network
 ==============================
-Starting with torch 2.0, it is not possible to `compile` your code to get on-the-fly speed-up compared to eager execution.
+Starting with torch 2.0, it is now possible to `compile` your code to get on-the-fly speed-up compared to eager execution.
 With the most recent versions of torch, this functionality is greatly improved with support to more operations and patterns.

 However, compile still has some limitations, which might lead to excessive recompilations or failures to compile altogether.

-In Brevitas, we are adding support for compile in different point of the quantization pipeline, trying to find a good compromise between easiness-of-use, benefits in terms of speed-up, and compatibility.
+In Brevitas, we are adding support for compile in different point of the quantization pipeline, trying to find a good compromise between ease-of-use, speed-up, and compatibility.

-Currently, there are three main ways to leverage torch.compile with Brevitas, each with its own pro and cons.
+Currently, there are three main ways to leverage torch.compile with Brevitas, each with its own pros and cons.

 The first two of these approaches rely on newly introduced quant_inference_mode.
 This mode should be used once quantization is finished, and the idea is to trade away some flexibility, which is not